Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 ### Enumerate a collection

-Dynamic JSON objects and arrays are `IEnumerable` and can be iterated over with the `foreach` keyword.
+Dynamic JSON objects and arrays implement `IEnumerable` and can be iterated over with the `foreach` keyword.

 ```C# Snippet:AzureCoreEnumerateDynamicJsonObject
 Response response = client.GetWidget();